Fresh wave of migration sees a large number of women, children and elderly on roads

-"My daughter-in-law is seven months’ old.
+"My daughter-in-law is seven months’ pregnant.
 She cannot walk any further.
 Both have gone to look for transport," she said, as her eyes welled up.
 The family has been walking since morning, but the scorching heat is too much for them.
-Devi, in her late fifties, said her son, a daily wage labourer did not have work since the lockdown.
-So did her daughter-in-law who worked as domestic help.
-The family was residing at Peeragarhi in northwest Delhi, but with no rent to pay since last two months, the landlord evicted them.
+Devi, in her late fifties, said her son, a daily wage labourer, did not have work since the lockdown began in March.
+Her daughter-in-law, who worked as domestic help, too did not have job.
+The family was residing at Peeragarhi in northwest Delhi, but with no money to pay rent for last two months, the landlord evicted them.
 They had no choice but to go back to their village in Hardoi in Uttar Pradesh.
-Like Ramavati Devi, hundreds of families can be seen on the Delhi-Ghaziabad border, walking back to their towns and villages in different states.
-There is barely any option available as families try to hitch rides.
+Like Ramavati Devi, hundreds of families can be seen on the Delhi-Ghaziabad border, walking back to their native towns and villages in different states.
+There is barely any option available as families try to hitch a ride.
 After the first phase of coronavirus-forced lockdown, many migrant labourers with families stayed back, waiting for the curbs to ease so that life can return to normalcy.
 But with the lockdown likely to be extended, many are left with no option, but to go back to their villages.
 In these two months, many exhausted their savings, so they don't even have the option of buying a train ticket.
 If the first phase of lockdown saw tens of thousands of workers going back to their hometown and villages, this phase has been witnessing an exodus of migrant labourers and their families, including young and old.
 Some were even seen walking with infants and heavy bags on their heads.
 Fifty-meters from Rama Devi is Shivshankar Yadav (27) with his wife Aarti (25) and two daughters, Anshi (3) and Priyanshi (2).

 A weaver working at a garment factory, Yadav has not been paid for the past two months.
 "The government provided food, but what about milk.
 There is no money left even to buy milk," Yadav said.
 All the money he has saved is now over, leaving him no option but to go back to his village in Sultanpur.
 Yadav said he took rest under a Metro pillar as his wife and two children were exhausted due to heat.
 "I am looking for a vehicle to go back home.
 We can pay them after we reach home," Yadav said.